operaton/branding/reveal.js/presentations/2025-05-14-ReleaseParty/slides.md

 # Our vision

--Operaton shall be a austainable BPM solution for the next decade.
+Operaton shall be a sustainable BPM solution at least for the **next decade**.

-- Completely free Open Source (not only open core)
+- Completely **Free Open Source** (not only open core)
-- Community ownership via a legal foundation
+- Community ownership via a **legal foundation**
 - No vendor lock-in, no licence fees, no restrictions
 - All components will be Open Source
-- Seamless migration from Camunda 7 CE to Operaton
+- **Seamless migration** from Camunda 7 CE to Operaton
-- Completely renew the code base including the webapps
+- Completely **renew the code base** including the webapps
-- Provide a welcoming environment for contributors
+- Provide an environment that is **welcoming for contributors**
-- Enable professional services by third parties
+- Enable **professional services** by **third parties**

+---

+# Compatibility to Camunda 7 CE

+- REST API 100% the same
+- Database schema 100% the same
+- Camunda 7 BPMN models can be used without changes
+- No public API removed
+- Deprecated APIs documented, but not removed yet
+- 0 API breakages

 ---